-The Cygnet Folk Festival is currently relying almost exclusively on ticket sales.
+The Cygnet Folk Festival is still relying almost exclusively on ticket sales.
 The incoming committee needs to give some attention to secure further sponsorship and grants.
 Grants are likely to be associated with special events such as the Welcome ceremony or other special events.
-The title of the Festival Coordinator has been changed to Festival Manager and the position has changed from contractor to employee.

-The position of Artistic director was created in recognition of the amount of work this position entails.
+The position of Artistic director was created in recognition of the substantial amount of work this position entails.
 The position of Artistic Director is to be appointed by the committee for a certain period and be remunerated in line with the terms and conditions of the Festival Manager.
-The Cygnet Folk Festival has come of age, it has matured and the operation has been professionalized.
-The festival is financially secure and with good fiscal management, the festival can and should include the ongoing, professional services of the Festival Manager and the Artistic Director based on two employed positions.
+The Cygnet Folk Festival has come of age, it has matured and the operation has been professionalised.
+The festival is financially secure and with good fiscal management, the festival can and should include the ongoing, professional services of the Festival Coordinator and the Artistic Director based on two part-time employed positions.